Trump, Addressing Far-Right QAnon Conspiracy, Offers Praise For Its Followers

 While the conspiracy community originated on online message boards, its followers and believers have migrated to more mainstream platforms.

-Hours before Trump's remarks on Wednesday, Facebook announced that it had removed nearly 800 groups, 100 Pages and 1,500 ads related to QAnon and imposed restrictions on hundreds more pages and thousands of accounts on Instagram.
+Hours before Trump's remarks on Wednesday, Facebook announced it had removed nearly 800 groups, 100 pages and 1,500 ads related to QAnon and imposed restrictions on hundreds more pages and thousands of accounts on Instagram.

-In July, Twitter announced that it had removed more than 7,000 accounts related to the conspiracy and promised a sweeping ban on content related to QAnon.
+In July, Twitter announced it had removed more than 7,000 accounts related to the conspiracy and promised a sweeping ban on content related to QAnon.

 But the conspiracy theory isn't simply limited to online posting and harassment of public figures.
-Followers of the conspiracy have committed acts of violence in the real world.
+Followers of the conspiracy have committed acts of violence.

 In 2017, a man driving an armored vehicle and carrying two firearms shut down a highway near the Hoover Dam.
-And as The Daily Beast has reported, followers of QAnon have been linked to a series of kidnappings and two murders.
+And as The Daily Beast has reported, followers of QAnon have been linked to a series of kidnappings and two killings.

 The connection to violence prompted the FBI in 2019 to classify QAnon as a domestic terrorism threat.

-"The FBI assesses these conspiracy theories very likely will emerge, spread, and evolve in the modern information marketplace, occasionally driving both groups and individual extremists to carry out criminal or violent acts," an internal intelligence document that was obtained by Yahoo News said.
+"The FBI assesses these conspiracy theories very likely will emerge, spread, and evolve in the modern information marketplace, occasionally driving both groups and individual extremists to carry out criminal or violent acts," said an internal intelligence document obtained by Yahoo!
+News.

 A spokesman for Democratic presidential nominee Joe Biden on Wednesday blasted Trump for voicing his support for QAnon.

-"After calling neo-Nazis and white supremacists in Charlottesville 'fine people' and tear gassing peaceful protesters following the murder of George Floyd, Donald Trump just sought to legitimize a conspiracy theory that the FBI has identified as a domestic terrorism threat," said spokesman Andrew Bates.
+"After calling neo-Nazis and white supremacists in Charlottesville 'fine people' and tear-gassing peaceful protesters following the murder of George Floyd, Donald Trump just sought to legitimize a conspiracy theory that the FBI has identified as a domestic terrorism threat," spokesman Andrew Bates said.